UK eSIM for Scotland Road Trips and National Parks

 Three Approximately 68 percent of landmass Urban areas, decent speeds Rural and remote everywhere

-That said, no single network covers everything.
+No single network covers everything.
 Even EE has dead zones, especially in the deepest valleys and the most remote parts of northwest Scotland.
-That is why a multi-network setup makes sense.
+That’s why a multi-network setup makes sense.
 A provider that can switch between networks gives you the strongest possible signal wherever you are.
+The data from Ofcom’s coverage maps consistently backs this up — no single carrier covers every glen and valley.

-Do not worry too much about this.
-4G is perfectly fine for maps, messaging, social media, and even video calls if the signal is strong enough.
-You do not need 5G for a road trip through national parks.
+Don’t worry too much about this.
+4G handles maps, messaging, social media, and even video calls just fine when the signal is strong enough.
+You don’t need 5G for a road trip through national parks.
+Anyone who tells you otherwise is selling something.

 The NC500 is Scotland’s answer to Route 66.
-It is a 516-mile loop that starts and ends in Inverness, taking you through some of the most spectacular scenery in Europe.
-White sand beaches that look like the Caribbean (but colder), dramatic mountain passes, ancient castles, and lots of single-track roads with passing places.
+It’s a 516-mile loop that starts and ends in Inverness, taking you through some of the most spectacular scenery in Europe.
+White sand beaches that look like the Caribbean (but colder).
+Dramatic mountain passes.
+Ancient castles.
+And lots of single-track roads with passing places.
 Connectivity on the NC500 is, to put it politely, variable.

 Patchy signal areas: The A9 between Inverness and Thurso has reasonable coverage from EE most of the way, but the other networks come and go.
 The A832 through the Highlands is a mixed bag.
-The A890 from Stromeferry to Auchtertyre is famously patchy.
+The A890 from Stromeferry to Auchtertyre is famously patchy — the only consistent thing about it is the inconsistency.

 Dead zones to plan for:

-• The Bealach na Ba pass (Applecross) offers zero signal on most networks for the entire pass
+• The Bealach na Ba pass (Applecross): zero signal on all networks for the entire pass.
+Plan for 25-30 minutes of complete disconnection.

 • The road to Cape Wrath (though you need a ferry and military permission anyway)